 Types of reputation capital

-Now that we have discussed what reputation capital is and how to build and maintain it in today’s environment, let’s take a look at some of the other types of capital that can affect your reputation.
+Now that we have discussed what reputation capital is and how to build and maintain it in today’s environment let’s take a look at some of the other types of capital that can affect your reputation.

 Social capital is the collective value of one’s social groups and how those networks affect an individual’s identity, understanding, and trust.
-The term has gained popularity in recent decades as it became associated with group performance, managerial performance, and strategic alliances.
+The term has gained popularity in recent decades as it became associated with a group performance, managerial performance, and strategic alliances.

 Although social capital is another intangible form of capital, its effects can be quite the opposite.
-Since social groups hold the power to affect how people perceive others, there is a lot of influence over where individuals place their trust.
+Since social groups hold power to affect how people perceive others, there is a lot of influence over where individuals place their trust.
 This is even further intensified on social networking sites, where individuals belong to virtual networks of people with similar interests and backgrounds.
 Once a company starts to lose the trust of an individual, that individual has the power to change the minds of large groups of people.
 This can cause companies to take serious hits to their reputation based on the experiences of a handful of individuals.

 Relational capital is the value of a company’s relationships with its customers, vendors, and other stakeholders.
 These relationships establish a sense of belonging between people and can influence the reputation capital of a business.

 Although it is intangible in nature, reputation capital holds the key to thriving in the more measurable aspects of doing business.
-A positive reputation can yield higher profit margins, increased customer acquisition and customer retention.
+A positive reputation can yield higher profit margins, improved marketing, and increased customer acquisition and customer retention.
 A business that is trusted has a higher chance of beating out its competition - and that’s the purpose of online reputation management.